Trans-exclusionary radical feminism: Misinformation and disinformation

 Political communication scholar TJ Billard has argued that "misinformation—or, more specifically, disinformation—about trans topics has become the defining feature of public discourse on transgender rights."
-Cilia Williams et al. noted in an article on gender critical feminist discourse in Spain that "anti-trans narratives online [...] use attacks, misinformation, and self-defence as a communication strategy, rather than debate or dialogue."
+Cilia Williams et al. noted in an article on trans-exclusionary radical feminist discourse in Spain that "anti-trans narratives online [...] use attacks, misinformation, and self-defence as a communication strategy, rather than debate or dialogue."
 Gender theorist Alyosxa Tudor has written that "strategic disinformation as [an] accelerator" has been used to push forward "hateful and anti-democratic agendas."